2qx/short-metadata-protocol/README.md

 Contracts issuing tokens in an autonomous way may find it difficult to sign a json string, maintain a domain or update a registry repository.
 For contracts to routinely and autonomously issue tokens with metadata, it may be nice to have a suitable format where a contract may specify metadata requirements itself.

-Likewise, non-technical users may also want to easily broadcast token data to the network with an ultra low barrier to entry―a low floor, but a very low ceiling.
-If a token issuer has several hundred satoshis in their wallet, they might easily satisfy the barrier an publish a metadata record in a few seconds from a phone or SPV wallet.
+Likewise, non-technical users may also want to easily broadcast token data to the network with an ultra low barrier to entry―a low floor, with a low ceiling.
+If a token issuer has several hundred satoshis in their wallet, they might easily satisfy the barrier and publish a metadata record in a few seconds from a phone or SPV wallet—which can start their journey.

 ## Overview